 Lawrence County - Demographics & Population

 Lawrence County is the smallest in the region with only 800.04 square miles.
-As of July 1, 2011, the county's population was 24,312, according to estimates by the U.S. Census.
-This total represented a 0.5 percent increase over the previous year.
+As of July 1, 2011, the county's population was 24,397, according to estimates by the U.S. Census.
+This total represented a 1.2 percent increase since April 1, 2012.
 Lawrence County has the second highest population density in the region, about 30.1 people per square mile.
-Nearly half of the population lives in the county seat of Spearfish.
+Nearly half of the population lives in Spearfish.
+Deadwood serves as the county seat.

 Lawrence County has the least diverse population in the region with 94.4 percent of its residents claiming Caucasian background in the 2010 Census.
 The remainder is primarily Hispanic and Native American.